By Alex Morgan 1 min read

 Wheel and Broadway Straights

-The Wheel (A-2-3-4-5) is often used in bluffing and semi-bluffing scenarios because it can be disguised as a lower pair or a flush draw.
+The Wheel (A-2-3-4-5) is often used in Bluffing and semi-bluffing scenarios because it can be disguised as a lower pair or a flush draw.
 Conversely, the Broadway (10-J-Q-K-A) is the most powerful straight and typically promotes aggressive betting when held, especially in no-limit formats.

 Straights with Suited Cards and Straight Flushes